-In 2010, four years, ago, I wrote an article at Oasis Advanced Wellness about the dangers of the chemical triclosan.
-The article was titled Is the Chemical Triclosan in Your Socks?
+In 2010, seven years, ago, I wrote a blog article about the dangers of the chemical triclosan.
+The article was titled Is the Chemical Triclosan in Your Socks? and is included at the bottom of this update.
 Now, in January 2014, more than several bloggers have entitled articles that give the impression that the FDA is removing anti-bacterial soaps from the shelves…now.
 Unfortunately, this is not entirely factual.
-The facts, according to my research, are that the FDA has given manufacturers of anti-bacterial soaps and other products containing triclosan until 2016 to provide proof of the safety of triclosan.
+The facts, according to my research, are that the FDA has given manufacturers of anti-bacterial soaps and other products containing triclosan until 2016 [it’s now 2017] to provide proof of the safety of triclosan.
 If manufacturers cannot prove triclosan’s safety to the FDA’s satisfaction, the FDA will then require them to pull their products from the shelves.
 Most likely there will be no removal of anti-bacterial soaps containing triclosan from store shelves before 2016!

 Recent History of the Removal Process of Triclosan